zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Lab Tasks

 Every member of the lab will be involved in scheduled lab maintenance in some capacity.
 This will include things like defined cleaning activities and making common buffers and reagents.
-Roles are divided between undergraduates and other lab staff:
+Roles are divided between undergraduates and other lab staff: [Undergrad Tasks](protocols/Tasks/UG_Tasks.md) and [Staff Tasks](protocols/Tasks/Staff_Tasks.md).

-- ``/LabTasks/``: *UndergradTasks.pdf* and *StaffTasks.pdf*

 ### B. Lab inventory

 The locations of **all reagents and consumables** will be stored on **[Quartzy](<http://www.quartzy.com>)**.
 Lab members will be expected to return **ALL** items to their assigned locations after use.
 It is the responsibility of lab members to make sure the Quartzy inventory is up-to-date.
-Additional rules are outlined in subsequent sections for inventory of plasmids, bacteria, worm strains, and parasite materials.
+Additional rules are outlined in subsequent sections for inventory of plasmids, bacteria, worm strains, oligos, and parasite materials.

 ### C. General Lab Ordering